 - Have a medical condition that the SSA considers a disability

-If you don’t have enough work credits, you probably won’t qualify for benefits.
+If you don’t have enough work credits, you won’t qualify for benefits.
 However, you can earn more if you return to work at any time.
 Your work credits stay on your record.

 Getting Approved if You Qualify

-For example, your medical condition must be severe enough to meet the SSA’s disability criteria.
-The SSA has a Listing of Impairments with conditions that may qualify.
-The condition must greatly limit you from being able to perform even basic work-related activities, such as walking, sitting, standing, lifting, and remembering, for at least a year.
+The condition must significantly limit your ability to perform even basic work-related activities, such as walking, sitting, standing, lifting, and remembering, for at least a year.

 Determining Substantial Gainful Activity (SGA)

-Your condition must prevent you from performing what’s known as substantial gainful activity (SGA) in order for you to qualify for benefits.
+Your condition must prevent you from performing what’s known as substantial gainful activity (SGA) for you to qualify for benefits.
 SGA basically means work in which you make more than a certain amount each month.

-The exact amount changes each year.
-The amount for 2019 is $1,220 for non-blind applicants and $2,040 for blind applicants.
-This does not include income you might be receiving from sources other than employment, such as investments or interest.

-If you’re making more than what counts as SGA each month, the SSA will not consider you disabled.
+The exact amount you can make changes each year.
+This amount does not include income you might be receiving from sources other than employment, such as investments or interest.
+If you earn more than the limit allowable by the SSA each month, the SSA will not consider you disabled.

 Otherwise, they’ll determine whether you’re able to perform the work of your last job or jobs you had in the last 15 years.
 If the answer is no, the SSA will see if you can still perform other types of work.

-They’ll also consider facts about you like your education level, age, skills you’ve learned, and all limitations you have.
+They’ll also consider facts about you, like your education level, age, skills you’ve learned, and all limitations you have.

 Can Disabled Spouses Receive Benefits?

-If a worker who paid into Social Security dies, their widower, widow, or divorced spouse may qualify for the worker’s benefits if they are disabled.
+If a worker who paid into Social Security dies, their widow, widower, or divorced spouse may qualify for the worker‘s benefits if they are disabled.
 They’ll need to meet the following criteria:

 - Between the ages of 50 and 60